 - Explore.
 Netflix has a series called Sex, Love and Goop.
 A colleague of mine recommended it to many patients who found it helpful.
 You can get some ideas from the courageous couples’ journey toward more pleasurable sex and deeper intimacy with help from Gwyneth Paltrow and a team of experts in this reality series.
 I haven’t watched it, but it comes highly recommended.

 - Increase circulation to your genital area.
-There are compounded preparations that if applied to the genitals increase the engorgement of blood that can lead to desire and enhance orgasm.
+There are compounded preparations that if applied to the genitals.
+Therefore, increase the engorgement of blood that can lead to desire and enhance orgasm.
 That tingling feeling can lead to desire.
 Topical Viagra or a cream with aminophylline, arginine, and naltrexone can feel stimulating on your genitals and get you in the mood.

 - Painful sex will turn you off to trying.
 Toxin free Julva with DHEA or Revaree, a hyaluronic acid moisturizer are good choices.